TengNg/tamago-start/README.md

 cd server && npm test
 ```

-For test coverage reports, run:
+For test coverage reports:
 `cd server && npm test -- --coverage`
 Then open `server/coverage/lcov-report/index.html` in your browser.

+---

+For questions or suggestions, feel free to reach out.